SaraBee/MCGJ/README.md

 ## Hot Tips for Cool Kids

-There's a link to download the live database from the session page (https://mcg.recurse.com/sessions/latest).
+There's a link to download the live database from the sessions list page (https://mcg.recurse.com/sessions).
 If you download it to your home directory and have a reasonable shell, you can add the following shell function to your rc file to easily query the database for tracks by title or artist: